The Nest

 3. Condo Vs. Coop in NYC: and what are condops?

 Most of New York City’s residential real estate market is condos and co-ops.
 However, it’s also possible that you’ll encounter something a bit different during your home search: a condop.
-A condop is a co-op that got formed inside a condo building.
+A condop is a co-op that was formed inside a condo building.

 Generally speaking, the bottom of the property is typically a single condo unit that houses a mix of commercial and retail space.
 However, condops operate under condo rules.
 Above all, the residential areas are part of a single, giant condo unit in which a co-op is formed.